Game Engine Export

 Custom bones

-New bones created in the rig (clothes, hair, props…) are not exported by default.
+Custom Bones (new bones created in the rig manually, such as clothes, hair, props…) are not exported by default.
 To export them, they must be tagged as custom bones:

 • Select the custom bones and click the dedicated button: